 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.

 d.
 Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any:

-Stormwater management will meet City of Lacey requirements and will be fully infiltrated on-site or within the existing stormwater pond.
+Stormwater management will meet City of Lacey requirements and will be fully infiltrated within the project area.

 4. Plants [help]